QuantEcon/lecture-source-py/source/rst/ols.rst

 :cite:`Acemoglu2001` argue this is unlikely because:

--  The majority of settler deaths were due to malaria and yellow fever and had a limited effect on local people
+-  The majority of settler deaths were due to malaria and yellow fever and had a limited effect on local people.

--  The disease burden on local people in Africa or India, for example, did not appear to be higher than average, supported by relatively high population densities in these areas before colonization
+-  The disease burden on local people in Africa or India, for example, did not appear to be higher than average, supported by relatively high population densities in these areas before colonization.

 As we appear to have a valid instrument, we can use 2SLS regression to obtain consistent and unbiased parameter estimates.

-**First stage**.
+**First stage**

 The first stage involves regressing the endogenous variable (:math:`{avexpr}_i`) on the instrument.